 1. J. Peter Burkholder, Donald J. Grout, and Claude V. Palisca, A History of Western Music, 10th edition.
+(If you have taken MUH 3211, you already purchased in a digital access bundle.)

-2. J. Peter Burkholder and Claude V. Palisca, Norton Anthology of Western Music, 8th edition, volume 1: Ancient to Baroque.
+2. J. Peter Burkholder and Claude V. Palisca, Norton Anthology of Western Music, 8th edition, volume 2: Classic to Romantic.